graphql/graphql-spec/spec/Section 3 -- Type System.md

 if GraphQL implementation supports the type system definition language.

 When representing a GraphQL schema using the type system definition language, both @skip,
-@include and @deprecated directives can be omitted for brevity.
+@include and @deprecated directives should be omitted for brevity.

 **Validation**